hanakin/sugar3/README.md

 ### Sugar
 Consists of Two parts.

+* Core - Add some theme specific styling to the base selectors
 * Elements - these are individuals pieces that when combined comprise a module
 * Modules - by cobining elements together we create modules